Master Creswick to the Rescue

 …Part 2,

-…in which one Mr Bardwell from up Sheffield Moor way, finds himself in some quantity of trouble
+…in which one Mr Billy Bardwell from up Sheffield Moor way, finds his sorry self in some quantity of…

 Good